Act on your principles, not your moods. How the ancient philosophy of Stoicism can help us smash creative blocks and do our best work.

 6. Reflect on what you spend the most time on

 That troll on your Twitter feed?
 It’s probably best to not respond.
-You don’t need to tell them where the unfollow button is located; I’m positive they know.
+You don’t need to tell them where the to unfollow button is located; I’m positive they know.
 That email?
 I know it’s fun connecting, but can it wait?

 In my own observations, people who do excellent work, who master their craft, do so because of their ability to prioritize.
 They honor every hour of their day.
 If we put cameras behind our heroes, would our work ethic compare?
 Our focus?
 Our determination to get things done?

 The other day I was genuinely shocked at how much time I spent spectating on Instagram, watching other people live their lives and eat boats of sushi.
-Although these little breaks throughout our days are okay, we must be mindful of how we interact with our distractions (or is that addictions?).
+Although these little breaks throughout our days are okay, we must be mindful of how we interact with our distractions (or is those addictions?).

-A lot of spectating and flicking our finger on Guerrilla Glass is time that could be spent creating the stuff that people want to see.
+A lot of spectating and flicking our finger on Guerrilla Glass is the time that could be spent creating the stuff that people want to see.

 7. Remind yourself: you weren’t meant to procrastinate.

 Whenever I have trouble waking up or getting started, I read this passage:

 “At dawn, when you have trouble getting out of bed, tell yourself: ‘I have to go to work—as a human being.
 What do I have to complain of, if I’m going to do what I was born for—the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?

 So you were born to feel ‘nice’?
 Instead of doings things and experiencing them?
 Don’t you see the plants, the birds, the ants and spiders and bees going about their individual tasks, putting the world in order, as best they can?
 And you’re not willing to do your job as a human being?
 Why aren’t you running to do what your nature demands?